AdobeDocs/experience-manager-64.en/help/assets/activity-stream.md

 >
 >Transient workflows are not displayed in the timeline, because no history information is saved for these workflows.

-To view the activity stream, perform one or more of the operations on the asset, select the asset, and then choose **Timeline** from the GlobalNav list.
+To view the activity stream, perform one or more of the operations on the asset, select the asset, and then choose **[!UICONTROL Timeline]** from the GlobalNav list.

 ![timeline-3](assets/timeline-3.png)